 Internal Medicine OCC Exam Content

 There are 150 items on the Internal Medicine OCC exam.
-The exam will cover all areas of Internal Medicine as thoroughly as possible, including:
+Candidates will have three and a half hours to complete the exam, which will cover all areas of Internal Medicine as thoroughly as possible, including:

 - Allergic disorders